eresearchqut/ontvisc/README.md

   ```
   setting the profile parameter to one of ```docker``` or ```singularity``` to suit your environment.

-- Specify an analysis mode: read classification, clustering, assembly, map2ref (see below for more details)
+- Specify one analysis mode: --analysis_mode {read classification, clustering, assembly, map2ref} (see below for more details)

 - To set additional parameters, you can either include these in your nextflow run command:
   ```